Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 }
 export default Category;
 ```
 **Explanation:** Represents a category object used throughout the frontend and backend.
-Other models (note, image) follow a similar pattern.

 ---